Features of different pollutants in water/wastewater

 This structural difference directly causes them to behave differently in water.

-NH₃ is highly soluble in water, but its solubility decreases as the temperature rises.
-In water, it mainly exists in a free state, with some undergoing weak reactions with water.
+NH₃ is highly soluble in water, although its solubility decreases as the temperature rises.
+In this aqueous environment, it mainly exists in a free state, while a small portion undergoes weak reactions with water.

-The two can be converted into each other in water, with pH being the key influencing factor.
+It is important to note that the two can be converted into each other in water, and pH is the key influencing factor in this equilibrium.

 Primary Transformation Equation